 Vampires might be fun in books and movies, but what happens when they enter real life?

-Richard Matheson’s New York Times bestseller is the story of the last person alive on earth.
-His name is Robert Neville, and as the last man living, you’d think he’d be lonely.
+Richard Matheson’s New York Times bestseller is the story of Robert Neville, the last person alive on earth.
 Unfortunately, he is not on Earth alone.

-When the sun rises, he enters the abandoned city hunting vampires.
+When the sun rises, he enters the abandoned city hunting these mutants.
 When the sun sets, he hides alone, hoping he’ll live to see another sunrise.

-With the world in ruins, humans vampires, and on his own, Richard must learn to survive with the vampires.
-If he doesn’t he will enter a living death and become one of them.
+With the world in ruins, surrounded by human vampires, and on his own, Richard must learn to survive.
+If he doesn’t, he will enter a living death and become one of them.

 What’s Your Go-To Horror Story?

-Other times, it might be more fun to write your own.
-If you want to write a horror story or short story, draw inspiration from the examples above and the articles linked below.
+If you want to write a horror story or short story, draw inspiration from the examples above and the articles linked below:

 As you consider writing your own horror story, try pairing the normal with the abnormal, the every day with the unique, and the ordinary with the extraordinary.
 Just as the above stories show, this simple matching exercise can create classics that stand the test of time.